ihh/carder/README.md

 # carder

+This project contains several modules: Carder, Dealer, and FakeCarder.

+## Carder

-A lightweight project that wraps Gajus Kuizinas' [Swing](https://github.com/gajus/swing) with some user interface elements (hints, meters) suitable for building a bare-bones card-swiping interactive fiction story, _a la_ "Rei*ns".
+Carder is a basic, low-level API suitable for building a bare-bones card-swiping interactive fiction story, _a la_ "Rei*ns".
+It combines Gajus Kuizinas' card-swiping library [Swing](https://github.com/gajus/swing) with some simple user interface elements (hints, meters, status page).

 For a basic demo (illustrating only the functionality, no content) see [here](https://ihh.github.io/carder/).